 collectivisation (or farm collectivisation)

-‘Comintern’ is an abbreviation for the Communist International, an agency formed in 1919 to organise, promote and advance international revolution.
+‘Comintern’ is an abbreviation for the Communist International, an agency formed in 1919 to organise, promote and advance the international revolution.
 The Comintern was based in Moscow and effectively controlled by the Soviet Union.
-It provided resources, advisors and advice to the CCP, shaping its ideological and tactical approach until the rise of Mao in the mid 1930s.
+It provided resources, advisors and advice to the CCP, shaping its ideological and tactical approach until the rise of Mao in the mid-1930s.

 A commissar is a political agent of a communist party.
 Commissars in China were posted to military units or workplaces to monitor conduct, attitudes and productivity, reporting their findings to the CCP.